prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 ### 8. Filtering strategy

-In search, real-world queries are rarely just textual queries that ask for specific keywords.
-To provide the most relevant results, they typically involve filtering on other attributes.
-Consider the example of a clothing search (pants, jeans, etc.) of a particular size -- the way these filters are applied to the search result can have a huge impact on the quality of results.
+In search, real-world queries are rarely simple textual queries that ask for specific keywords.
+They typically involve filtering on other metadata attributes.
+Consider a retail example involving a clothing search (pants, jeans, etc.) of a particular size -- the way these filters are applied to the search result can have a huge impact on the quality of results.

 - **Pre-filtered search**: This approach involves naïvely applying the size filter before performing vector search.
 Although this sounds like a natural thing to attempt, this can lead to a collapse of the HSNW graph into disjoint connected components (as per percolation theory[^11], which defines a threshold at which this happens).
 As an example, if the user was looking for "jeans" of size 28 which are not in the search catalog, the right way to go would be to at least show related items (like "pants") of the similar size.
 But, because pre-filtering aggressively prunes all the terms out of the search that don’t meet the size criteria, the full graph isn't traversed and we miss out on relevant results.

 - **Post-filtered search**: This approach returns `top-k` nearest neighbours to the query vector ("jeans") and filters them down based on matching sizes after all "jeans" results are retrieved.
 However, this also has a problem -- we don’t always obtain the same number of results for every query, and if the filtered attribute, i.e., size 28, is a very small fraction of the entire dataset, we may obtain almost no results at all!

-- **Pre-filtered search**: Different databases apply pre-filtering differently — Weaviate, for example, stores inverted index shards alongside the HNSW index shards, and uses the inverted index to pre-filter much more effectively — the “allow list” obtained from the inverted index, which is a quite large list, is then much more effectively searched via the HNSW index, which considers semantics.
-Qdrant uses its own pre-filtering method that ensures a connected HNSW graph under a wide range of conditions by forming edges between categories at index time.
+- **Custom-filtered search**: Numerous databases apply methods that are in between pre/post-filtering — Weaviate, for example, stores inverted index shards alongside the HNSW index shards, and uses the inverted index to pre-filter much more effectively — the “allow list” obtained from the inverted index, which is a quite large list, is then much more effectively searched via the HNSW index, which considers semantics.
+Qdrant uses its own filtering method in between pre/post-filtering that ensures a connected HNSW graph under a wide range of conditions by forming edges between categories at index time.

 {{< notice note >}}
 There is no "one-size-fits-all" solution for filtering results in vector search.
 Multiple mitigation strategies exist, such as building an additional IVF index to use keywords to assist in the search, as in [Weaviate](https://weaviate.io/blog/hybrid-search-explained), or creating additional HNSW graph connections between *categories*, which helps consider all buckets in the search during filtering, as in [Qdrant](https://qdrant.tech/articles/filtrable-hnsw/).
-This area is continuously evolving, and search is an incredibly hard problem to solve, due to the numerous trade-offs.
+This area is continuously evolving, and highly relevant search & retrieval is an incredibly hard problem to solve, due to these numerous trade-offs.
 {{< /notice >}}

 Questions to ask: